REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Using the Appraiser's Opinion of Land Value

-Most appraisals will clearly spell out how much of the property's value is attributable to the land (sometimes referred to as “site value”) along with the replacement value of the improvements.
+Most appraisals will spell out how much of the property's value is attributable to the land (sometimes referred to as “site value”) along with the replacement value of the improvements.

-Since many appraisers look closer at the determining factors for a property's value, there's an argument to be made that this assessment of land value may be more appropriate to use (again, as long as the tax preparer clearly documents this as their basis for determining the percentage allocable to land value vs. improvements).
+Since many appraisers look closer at the determining factors for a property's value, there's an argument to be made that this assessment of land value may be more appropriate to use (again, as long as the tax preparer documents this as their basis for determining the percentage allocable to land value vs. improvements).